 The most substantial building is Candlemakers Hall which was built in 1722 and backs onto Greyfriars Kirk, and it’s also the place where you can find one of the few remaining sections of the Flodden Wall – the 16th-century stone wall that was built following the Scots defeat at the Battle of Flodden in 1513.

-Apart from the cattle markets, there was one other activity that made the Grassmarket infamous for hundreds of years, and that is its use as a site of public executions.
-From around 1660 the Grassmarket became the favoured location for criminal hangings in the city, with the story of Maggie Dickson gaining particular notoriety.
+Apart from the cattle markets there was one other activity that made the Grassmarket infamous for hundreds of years, and that is its use as a site of public executions.
+From around 1660 the Grassmarket became the favoured location for hanging criminals in the city, with the story of Maggie Dickson gaining particular notoriety.

-Maggie Dickson became so renowned there’s a pub named after her in the Grassmarket (half-way down on the north side) but if you want to learn her story before you stop off in there for a quick pint (or two) read my Guide to Murders and Executions in Edinburgh.
+Maggie Dickson became so renowned there’s a pub named after her in the Grassmarket (half-way down on the north side) but if you want to learn her story before you pop in there for a quick pint (or two) you might like to read my Guide to Murders and Executions in Edinburgh.

 - The Grassmarket is an unexpected surprise in the heart of the city.
-Although the outside dining areas are usually busy it’s a great spot to soak up the atmosphere of the old town over a bite to eat.
+Although the outside dining areas are usually busy it’s a great spot to soak up the atmosphere of the old town.

 - The square is centrally located to lots of tourist attractions in the Old Town, making it a great hub from which to explore Edinburgh.
 Within a ten-minute walk you’ll find the National Museum of Scotland, Edinburgh Castle, Greyfriars Kirk, The Royal Mile, St. Giles Cathedral and much more.